 In 2008, Professor Dunger and his team launched the first international study of the use of ACE inhibitors and statins in adolescents with Type 1 diabetes (TID) based on extensive preliminary observational data involving over 10,500 young people with diabetes and their parents.
 Other on-going studies of TID include the role of the growth hormone – IGF1 axis in the development of insulin resistance, and the place of growth hormone inhibitors in preventing diabetic complications.

-The clinical testing of closed-looped insulin delivery in T1D, using algorithms developed by Dr Hovorka, is showing promising results.
+The clinical testing of closed-looped insulin delivery in T1D, using algorithms developed by Dr Roman Hovorka, is showing promising results.
 Under supervised conditions, overnight closed-loop reduced the risk of nocturnal hypoclycaemia and improved glucose control.
 The first-ever home study will adopt an in-house prototype system which has received regulatory approval.
-The theme covers safety and efficacy of insulin therapy and extends to the study of insulin replacement in preterm infants (NIRTURE), co-ordinated by Dr Beardsall, and older children and adults receiving intensive care.
+Dr Kathy Beardsall investigates continuous glucose monitoring and early insulin replacement in preterm infants in NICU and impact on long term outcomes.

-As part of a study to investigate pathophysiology of gut barrier dysfunction in critical illness, Dr Nazima Pathan and the PICU research group are undertaking research into the role of gut-derived bacterial endotoxin in the pathophysiology of inflammation and organ dysfunction in critically ill children.
-Our PICU team has an interest in multivariate data analysis, and is undertaking a major study of the genomic and metabonomic responses to critical illness in children.
+As part of a study to investigate pathophysiology of gut barrier dysfunction in critical illness, Dr Nazima Pathan and the PICU research group are undertaking research into how the gut-host homeostasis is altered in critical illness in children for insights into disease complications and therapy.
+The PICU team has an interest in genomic applications and neuro-intensive care.

 Studies on mammalian sex development are applied to the management of infants with disorders of sex development (DSD), including the effects of environmental variants in genes controlling androgen production and action appear to affect normal development, including growth at puberty.
 Much of this research is underpinned by the Cambridge Baby Growth Study (CBGS) established by Professor Hughes and Dr Carlo Acerini in 2001, with over 2000 families recruited.
 Recent study explores role of putative endocrine disruptors in the development of common DSD such as hypospadias.